afcarl/fss17/syllabus.md

 ### Homeworks  and Project

 Schedule:

 - August  will be introductory lectures.
   - Semi-weekly homeworks start Aug 29 and are due Aug29, Sept12, Sept10,Sept26, Oct5.
   - October is for the big project, due Nov 14
   - November is for the big essay on current directions in software science, due Dec1.
       - Meanwhile, all groups will present their work (each talk= 15 minites)

+Homeworks:

 + All deliverables are group-based (one deliverable per group)
   + 500-level students: groups of three